sr-wisptools-vivek/salesforce-rncontrol/README.md

 2. Click "File->New->Visualforce Page".
 3. Enter the filename and click "Ok".
 4. Enter the code in the editor and save.
+5. Repeat above steps for all files in "Visualforce_pages" folder.

 ## Create RN Control Salesforce Application
 To group all RN Control related tabs and features together, a new Salesforce application can be created.
 Follow the steps below to create a new Salesforce application.